International researchers

 German as a foreign language

-Language courses (starting from levels A1 and A2 general languages at Universität Hamburg)—please note that there are course fees!
+- General German language courses starting from levels A1 and A2.
+Please note that there are course fees.

-Language courses (starting from level B1 from the University Language Center)
+- Language courses from the University Language Center starting from level B1.

 Courses for other foreign languages